What are the types of Oral cancer?

 It has a slow-growing lesion covered in red, white, or dark leukoplakic patches on the affected area.
 In verrucous carcinoma, invasive lesions are formed, which can invade bones quickly.
 This cancer can cause the enlargement of regional lymph nodes.
 The lesions in this cancer are painful and have multiple rugae-like folds and deep clefts between them.
 Patients also experience Pain and difficulty when chewing their food.

 3.Minor Salivary Gland Carcinomas

 Minor salivary gland carcinomas include various kinds of oral cancers, which may develop on the minor salivary glands.
-There are many kinds of salivary gland cancers as the salivary glands are made up of different kinds of cells, and tumors can start growing in any one of these cells.
-These salivary gland cancers are named according to the cells they look like the most when looked under the microscope.
+There are many kinds of salivary gland cancers as the salivary glands are made up of different kinds of cells.
+Tumors can start growing in any one of these cells.
+These salivary gland cancers have names according to the cells they look like the most when looked under the microscope.

 Doctors usually assign a grade to these cancers, ranging from 1 to 3, 1 being the lowest and 3 being the highest.
 These assigned grades give a subtle idea about the rate of the tumor’s growth and spread.

 Grade 1 cancers are low-grade cancers or well-differentiated cancers, they look very similar to normal salivary glands, and have slow growth.

 Grade 2 cancers are intermediate grade cancers or moderately differentiated cancers; they are generally classified as the appearance and outlook are in between grade 1 and grade 3.